 The first step into our transition was to join Defra's Sustainable Farming Incentive pilot.
 Where we had "improved grassland" adjacent to hedgerows, we left 4m margins to allow grass to grow long.
 This provides better conditions for small mammals (e.g. voles) and invertebrates.

-We have learned many lessons from the pilot.
-Meeting other farmers with the same aspirations and challenges has been a great education.
+The pilot ended in 2023.
+We learned many lessons, meeting other farmers with the same aspirations and challenges has been a great education.

 In 2023 a new opportunity came up to be more radical.
 We agreed terms with Environment Bank to increase biodiversity by restoring and enhancing habitat across the eastern section of the farm.

-Hedges that have been removed over previous generations are being replanted.
+Hedges that have been removed over previous generations are being replanted - 1000ms during the winter of 2023/24.

-Areas with low productivity adjacent to the woodland and beck will be planted with a mixture of trees and scrub.
+Areas with low productivity adjacent to the woodland and beck have been planted with a mixture of trees and scrub.

-Several ponds will be created to expand habitat for invertebrates and hold water that drains off higher ground to the north and slow the flow down the catchment
+Several ponds have been created to expand habitat for invertebrates and hold water that drains off higher ground to the north and slow the flow down the catchment